Saturday, March 21, 2009

 Verre

-Gordon Ramsay au Trianon Palace, Versailles2/3 stars
+Gordon Ramsay au Trianon Palace, Versailles

 Gordon Ramsay at Conrad Tokyo